ricarojas/project_quatro/README.md

 ### Dataset BCCD
 BCCD from here : https://github.com/Shenggan/BCCD_Dataset
 This was found using Kaggle
-Images are .jpg and they have associated annotation files which has also been converted to a .csv to read into a dataframe.
+Images are .jpg and they have associated annotation files which has also been converted to a .csv to make reading them into a dataframe easier.

 ### Images